 9. Quinoa Flour

-Quinoa flour can be found in some health food stores or you can easily order it online at Amazon.
+Quinoa flour is made from ground quinoa and can be found in some health food stores or you can easily order it online at Amazon.
 It may be just as easy to make it yourself by blending quinoa in a blender or food processor.
 The flavour of quinoa flour is earthy, grassy, and not quite as sweet as buckwheat.

 This is a substitute that’s often used in gluten-free baking as it’s gluten free.
 To get similar results to buckwheat you will usually need to combine with another flour or binder.

 Gluten-free all purpose flour is a mix of lots flours, including garbanzo, potato starch, sorghum flour, and tapioca flour.
 It is perfect for using in recipes for pasta, pizza dough, and pie crusts.

 It also gives a softer and spongy texture to muffins, bread, cakes, then some of these substitutes do.
 If you want to use this in place of place of buckwheat flour, as it doesn’t contain gluten you will need to use a thickening agents like guar gum or xanthan gum in baking recipes.